MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/driver-release-cadence.md

 - **Feature Updates**: Provide the latest feature experiences and quality fixes.

-We're making changes for releasing drivers marked as needing *Microsoft approval*.
+There are changes for releasing drivers marked as needing *Microsoft approval*.
 These changes ensure we release quality drivers, reduce the risk of releasing drivers at the same time as OS changes, and provide ecosystem partners a predictable driver release cadence.
-These drivers include:
+The drivers affected by these changes include:

-- Flighted drivers: Drivers (Shipping Label) marked as **Automatic** = Critical Update (CU) or Dynamic Update (DU) or both
+- Flighted drivers: Drivers (shipping label) marked as **Automatic** = Critical Update (CU) or Dynamic Update (DU) or both
 - Optional driver classes which always go through ship room approval

 **Predictable driver release windows**: During OS update release time frames, we defer releasing drivers needing *Microsoft approval* to WU and will resume automatic publishing after the deferral window.